needle-mirror/com.unity.sentis/Documentation~/access-tensor-data-directly.md

 # Access tensor data directly

-To avoid having to do a slow readback of a tensor from a device when accessing or passing it between multiple models, opt to directly read from and write to the tensor's underlying native data.
+To avoid a slow readback of a tensor from a device when accessing or passing it between multiple models, opt to directly read from and write to the tensor's underlying native data.

 Refer to [Tensor fundamentals in Sentis](tensor-fundamentals.md#memory-location) for more information about how Sentis stores tensor data.